PICKING THE PROPER PLUNGER

 Remember that creating a vacuum is necessary to properly plunge.
 Sinks and tubs are equipped with two drains that tie together.
 Along with the main drain there is an overflow drain to each of these fixtures.
 This is to protect against flooding if a faucet is left on unknowingly when the main drain is stopped.
 Before plunging, the overflow drain will need to be plugged.
 If you don’t plug this drain the air that you’re compressing and pulling when you plunge will escape and never affect the blockage.
 An easy solution is to dampen a rag and shove it into the overflow drain.

 The technique for plunging a sink is similar to plunging a toilet.
 Use the non-flanged plunger, create a positive seal, push down carefully and pull up forcefully.
-Bathroom sinks are particularly difficult as the pop up drain will sometime close on the downward thrust.
+Bathroom sinks are particularly difficult as the pop-up drain will sometimes close on the downward thrust.
 The goal would be to bring the blockage back to the sink bowl so it can be removed and thrown away.
 Most bathroom sink/tub blockages are related to hair and it’s better to remove this type of blockage rather than shove it further down the line as it easily gets snagged and can create another blockage in the future.